crownstone/bluenet/docs/INSTALL.md

 This will download the required programs and libraries.
 The installation has been tested on Ubuntu 18.04 (should work on newer ones as well) and assumes you use a J-Link programmer.

+## Environment variables

+Now we need to set up the environment variables to keep track of the different folders required to build bluenet

+    cp source/conf/cmake/env.config.template config/env.config

+Set `BLUENET_WORKSPACE_DIR` to the top directory of the repository, e.g.

+    BLUENET_WORKSPACE_DIR=~/bluenet

+Last we want to load the environments by default for every terminal session.
+For example with the following command:

+    echo "source ~/bluenet/source/scripts/env.sh" >> ~/.bashrc

+Apply the environment variables:

+    source ~/.bashrc

+If you have another shell, please do the above for your own shell.

 ## Configuration

 We allow for multiple configurations.
 This means that the config dir can contain multiple directories.
 A config directory `default` is already included, with a `CMakeBuild.config` that is a copy of `source/conf/cmake/CMakeBuild.config.template`.
 Open it to customize: